cse110-fa22-group28/cse110-fa22-group28/specs/pitch/pitch.md

   - Storing instructions/materials needed for each chore
 - Collaboration/Assignment
   - Assigning roommates to specific tasks
+  - Tracking chore completion statistics between roomates (i.e. leaderboard style)
   - Networking capability between roommates' devices (local-first based on central machine)

+*Of the above features, the implementation of the following shall comprise our Minimum Viable Product (MVP)*
+- Scheduling by date
+- Chore organization by some priority metric
+- Motivation via any of the methods listed earlier
+- Persistent storage of both incomplete and previously completed chores
+- Chore assignment to multiple roommates on a single device (no networking) *Our MVP shall run on a browser rather than being a separate app*

 ## Project Risks/Rabbit Holes

 **Possible Ideas (to be expanded over the next few days)**
 - The app may become too difficult to use.
-Ease of use is our primary objective (i.e. using the chore app should *itself* not become a chore)
+Ease of use is our one of our primary objectives, as mentioned in our statement of purpose
+- It is easier to run this app in a
 - UI should be appealing, but attempting to make this perfect could become a rabbit hole
-- Chores need to be stored efficiently and persistently, which may require some database tool (e.g. MySQL), but we are unsure what database tools we are allowed to use
+- Chores need to be stored efficiently and persistently, which is a significant challenge
 - Most users may respond best to push notifications, but we are unsure how difficult it is to implement these
-- Working with roommates, although not part of our minimum viable product, may require some use of networking, which is difficult
+- Assigning tasks to roommates likely works better if the same chore list can be accessed on multiple devices, which is difficult.
+Unless we find a relatively easy way to exchange information between multiple devices, we'll need to make the roommate assignment feature appealing and usable enough to make up for the lack of networking